Artists Investigate the Environment

 Resilience: An Artist Residency

 Nestled in Camino, at the edge of the El Dorado National Forest, the Institute of Forest Genetics houses an arboretum, several cabins, and a team of researchers dedicated to the study of our forests.
-It will soon play host to something quite different: an ambitious, cross-disciplinary arts and education program centered on the evocative concept of “resilience”.
+During the fall of 2018, it played host to something quite different: an ambitious, cross-disciplinary arts and education program centered on the evocative concept of “resilience”.

-Organized by El Dorado Arts Council, the Resilience Project will house resident artist Kim Abeles in an IFG cabin, where she will work with the students of Independence High School to develop an artistic project that examines and reflects the idea of “resilience” in all its complexity—as a scientific phenomena, as a philosophical concept, and as a way of living.
+Organized by El Dorado Arts Council, the Resilience Project housed resident artist Kim Abeles in an IFG cabin, where she worked with the students of Independence High School to develop an artistic project that examined and reflected upon the idea of “resilience” in all its complexity—as a scientific phenomena, as a philosophical concept, and as a way of living.

 Resilience was funded in part by El Dorado Savings Bank, the Teichert Foundation, the Society of American Foresters